Introduce School Placement Raw Score Cut Off Point And Save Our Education

 In doing this, public basic schools need to be resources and teachers motivated to play their roles effectively.

-We cannot continue to hear all the huge and hear wrecking grades between 30 and 48 on TV, with parents defending bad grades and seeking placement into category A schools.
+Experiences of 2023 and the huge numbers obtained as grades have been repicated in the 2024 BECE as though it was a good thing.
+We cannot continue to hear all the huge and heart wrecking grades between 30 and 48 on TV, with parents defending bad grades and seeking placement into category A schools.

 This joke must stop, and we need to tell each other the truth in the face.
 Any grade between 30 and 48 is failure.